hgresseau/ASL-Processing/Data-Preparation.md

 ### Transferring the data into your remote machine

-9️⃣ Go to your local machine in the Konsole terminal and write the following to transfer all the files into the server.
+9️⃣ Go to your local machine in your terminal and write the following to transfer all the files into the server.
 Note that this might take a few minutes (5-10 minutes) due to the amount of DICOM (.dcm) files.

 > ***scp -r ~/Documents/Hendrale/* s_sanami@perf-hpc01:~/Documents/covirm_data_processing/Hendrale/data/**